Thailand’s COVID-19 response an example of resilience and solidarity: a UN Resident Coordinator’s Blog

-Category: Immigrants & Refugees Hits: 2In January, Thailand became the second country to confirm a COVID-19 case but, since then, the country has shown remarkable resilience and, as of late July, there had not been any recorded cases of domestic transmission for nearly two months.
+Category: Food Hits: 7In January, Thailand became the second country to confirm a COVID-19 case but, since then, the country has shown remarkable resilience and, as of late July, there had not been any recorded cases of domestic transmission for nearly two months.
 Gita Sabharwal, the UN Resident Coordinator in Thailand, explains that this success is thanks to a combination of government action, social responsibility and community solidarity.

 Read more https://news.un.org/feed/view/en/story/2020/08/1069191